TurboVNC/turbovnc/BUILDING.md

 are installed by default on OS X 10.7 and later.
 This command generates a package containing a Java app bundle that relies on Oracle Java.
 The DMG built with this command can be installed on OS X 10.7 and later.

-    make compatdmg

-Create Mac package/disk image.
-This requires pkgbuild and productbuild, which are installed by default on OS X 10.7 and later and which can be obtained by installing Xcode 3.2.6 (with the "Unix Development" option) on OS X 10.6.
-This command generates a package containing a Java app bundle that relies on Java for OS X, which was pre-installed with OS X 10.6 and prior (for later versions of OS X, Java for OS X can be obtained from Apple Support.)
-The "AppleJava" DMG built with this command can be installed on OS X 10.5 and later, but since pkgbuild and productbuild are not available on OS X 10.5, the package must be built on OS X 10.6 or later.
-Referring to the TurboVNC User's Guide, Java for OS X may perform better than Oracle Java on older Mac systems, but it should not be used on OS X 10.10 "Yosemite" or later.

 Windows